syedafroz17/Airlines-Reviews-Dataset/README.md

 - Singapore Airlines

 Each review contains information such as the reviewer’s name, location, date of publication, text content, and various ratings.

+## Web Scraping

+This dataset was created using web scraping techniques to extract reviews from multiple airline review pages.
+Web scraping involves programmatically retrieving and parsing data from websites.
+In this project, Python libraries such as `requests` and `BeautifulSoup` were used to scrape review data from airline review pages.

+### How We Scraped the Data

+1. **Target Pages**

+   We identified the URLs of review pages for each airline.
+Each page contains a list of reviews with various details.

+2. **Sending Requests**

+   We sent HTTP GET requests to these URLs to retrieve the HTML content of the pages.

+3. **Parsing HTML**

+   Using `BeautifulSoup`, we parsed the HTML content to locate and extract relevant data, including:
+   - Reviewer's name
+   - Location
+   - Date of publication
+   - Text content of the review
+   - Ratings for seat comfort, cabin staff service, food & beverages, inflight entertainment, and value for money
+   - Recommendation status

+4. **Extracting Data**

+   We extracted data by locating specific HTML elements and attributes.
+For example:
+   - **Name**: Extracted from `<span>` tags with `itemprop="name"`.
+   - **Date Published**: Extracted from `<time>` tags with `itemprop="datePublished"`.
+   - **Ratings**: Extracted from `<span>` tags with the class `star fill`, indicating filled stars.

+5. **Combining Data**

+   After scraping data from multiple pages for each airline, we combined all the data into a single dataset.

+6. **Saving Data**

+   The final dataset was saved as a CSV file for ease of use and analysis.

 ## Dataset